Student Resources in World Languages and Cultures

 Join us in a number of extracurricular activities offered on a regular basis for all German students.
 Among these are visits to the Holocaust Memorial Center in Farmington Hills, attending the German Christmas Songfest in Frankenmuth, and participating in the German Career Day organized on the campus of Aquinas College.
 In addition, the German section collaborates with other departments to bring to campus speakers presenting on matters of German language, culture and literature.
 Organizer: Dr. Daniela Richter.

 Pi Delta Phi is the National French Honor Society.
-The local chapter, Zeta Omega, initiates new members every spring semester.
-There is a $30 fee, which pays for a pin, a certificate and a membership card.
-Members of Pi Delta Phi are registered with the National French Honor Society office.
-Self-nominations are announced early in the spring semester in all 300-level or higher French classes.
+The local chapter, Zeta Omega, initiates new members every fall semester.
+There is a $35 lifetime membership fee.
+Members of Pi Delta Phi are registered with the National French Honor Society office and are eligible for a $500 summer study abroad scholarship.
+Self-nominations are announced early in the fall semester in all 300-level or higher French classes.
 Request an application form from faculty advisorAmy J. Ransom.

 Sigma Delta Pi